Ten-year sentence for man in ATM robbery scheme - Renton Reporter

 In June 2025, the pair traveled to Oregon, disabled two machines and robbed an ATM customer.
 The pair then drove to South Portland, Maine, on June 30, 2025, disabled an ATM, rushed a technician, beat him and then stole $47,000 from the ATM.

 On July 2, 2025, Coles-Body and Hogg were arrested in a traffic stop in Mississippi, with stolen firearms found in their car.
-They made an initial appearance in federal court in Jackson, Mississippi, on July 3, 2025, and the judge ordered the Marshal Service to transport them to Seattle.
+They made an initial appearance in federal court in Jackson, Mississippi, on July 3, 2025, and the judge ordered the U.S. Marshals Service to transport them to Seattle.